About

 OVERVIEW OF RESEARCH PROGRAM

 In a globalized world, understanding social and environmental connections through the research framework and process of ethnography is needed.
-Ethnography is a systematic study of peoples and of cultures that allows researchers to explore cultural phenomena from an embedded environmental perspective.
-This methodological approach is at the core of the integrated Climate Justice + Social Change and Mobility + Social Change research program led by Drs.
-McDonald and Frohlick.
-There are four central research projects in the CE2 Lab under this unified and applied research program around Climate Justice and Mobility & Social Change.
-Two projects are led by Dr. McDonald: (1) Resilient Indigenous Housing, and (2) Sensory Storytelling; and two projects are led by Dr. Frohlick: (3) Social Change and Tourism in the Okanagan and (4) Sound Travel.
-These four projects have the potential to change ethnographic practices linked to environmental research.
-The long-term goal of this research program is to advance experimental ethnographic methods grounded in collaborative approaches with, and through the development of, digital tools that address real-time, place-based issues by incorporating sensory knowledges.
+Ethnography is a systematic study of peoples and cultures that allows researchers to explore cultural phenomena from an embedded environmental perspective.
+This methodological approach is at the core of the integrated Climate Justice + Social Change research program led by Dr. McDonald.
+There are numerous research projects in the CE2 Lab under this unified and applied research program around Climate Justice and Social justice.
+All projects have the potential to change ethnographic practices drive through collaboration.
+The long-term goal of this research program is to advance experimental ethnographic methods grounded in collaborative approaches with and through the development of, digital tools that address real-time, place-based issues by incorporating sensory knowledges.

 The larger framework of the research program in the CE2 Lab is focused on: (1) foregrounding issue-driven research questions; (2) embracing sensory ethnography as a methodological basis; and (3) a commitment to producing an Open Access, multimodal knowledge dissemination program comprised of exhibitions, web-based publishing, digital archives, and community reports.
 From this, each project conducted within the lab aims to answer: